top of page

 Executive Director

-Through his work with program development and keynote speaking engagements, James shares his knowledge utilizing innovative and interesting educational methods, often being in high demand by both schools and students alike.
-Combining a talent for teaching with unparalleled knowledge and skill in Traditional Chinese Medicine and Massage Therapy, James shares his passion and love for healing in effort to alleviate imbalance for all that seek mind, body, and spirit restoration.
+Through his work with program development and keynote speaking engagements, James shares his knowledge utilizing innovative educational methods.
+Combining a talent for teaching with unparalleled knowledge and skill in Traditional Chinese Medicine and Massage Therapy, James shares his passion and love for healing to alleviate imbalance for all that seek mind, body, and spirit restoration.

-James is integral to the Institute for Anatomical Research where he will work to develop new protocols, modalities and develop curriculum to expand the knowledge of anatomy for a versatile community of practitioners.
+James is integral to the Institute for Anatomical Research where he works to develop new protocols, modalities and develop curriculum to expand the knowledge of anatomy for a versatile community of practitioners.

 Kelley Robinson